 Put people at the centre of your ERP implementation

-Digital transformation is impacting all manufacturing and distribution businesses and no matter how complex your supply chain is, manufacturers must be able to respond faster to change.
-They also need the agility for tactical shifts like reducing excess inventory and cutting costs.
-Most importantly, manufacturers must deliver to customers what has been promised, on time.
+Digital transformation is by necessity, impacting all businesses and no matter how complex your supply chain, organisations must be able to respond faster to change.
+They also need the agility for tactical shifts like reducing excess inventory, removing non-value adding human effort, removing duplication and waste.
 To sustain the pace of change, many organisations are putting their faith in, agile, modern ERP solutions that are flexible enough to handle both the opportunities and challenges faced today and tomorrow.

-Increasingly, ERP renewal is moving away from being a system of record-keeping of past events to a system of engagement for the whole of the organisation, driving simplification, standardisation and efficiency along with bringing together people, processes, technology, and data in harmony.
-There has been a fundamental shift away from the single dimension view of system implementations to root and branch platforms, business processes and organisational overhaul.
+Increasingly, ERP renewal is moving away from being a system of record-keeping of past events to a system of engagement for the whole organisation, driving simplification, standardisation and efficiency along with bringing together people, processes, technology and data in harmony.
+There has been a fundamental shift away from the single dimension view of lift and shift system implementations to root and branch platforms, business processes and organisational re-design.

 Our tips for delivering successful ERP change programs: